thomasms/physicstom.com/content/blog/noifs/index.md

     return obj.a*b*2.1/(c-0.8)
 ```

 In this case we want to make sure `obj` exists and has a valid place in memory - in C++ we would do a null pointer check maybe, or in Javascript we want to check the thing is not undefined.
 Again, for this function it could be a valid case, we don't want to access a null pointer.
 One complaint with this version is if we designed the function and code architecture better you wouldn't need a null check.
 Avoid pointers in C++ by convention and only deal with references, for example, is one way around this, but could restrict you later on - pointers have their uses.
 In the python example we could by design ensure that obj is never `None`, or better, don't pass in the `obj` to the function, just pass in the parameter `a` instead.
 For one, it is easier to test and makes it clearer to the caller.
-But this is a seperate discussion, let's get back on track to the really bad `if`s - the ones involving their ugly, dirty siblings: `else` and the dirtiest of all - `else if`!
+But this is a separate discussion, let's get back on track to the really bad `if`s - the ones involving their ugly, dirty siblings: `else` and the dirtiest of all - `else if`!

 Let's start with `else`.
 Well there is rarely a case for them.
 I argue that this can always be reduced to a simple if by separating the code into a small function.
 For example, let's say we have the following function.